 Is this all Greek to you?
 Don’t worry!
 I’ll explain it all.

-- First, I need to see the video to assess the speed of speech, quality (for instance, is there background noise?), the speakers’ accent, and so forth.
-If the video file is too large to be sent by email, you can upload to platforms like WeTransfer or Dropbox and send me the link.
+- Firstly, I need to see the video to assess the speed of speech, quality (for example to determine the level of background noise), the speakers’ accent, and so forth.
+If the video file is too large to be sent by email, you can upload it to platforms like WeTransfer or Dropbox and send me the link.
 If a transcript is available, send it to me.

 - If there is no transcript, the first thing to do is create one.
 In some cases, I do so myself.
-In other cases, especially if the audio is not clear or the subject is complex, I have a native English-speaking colleague help.
-I often have a native speaker do the transcription, all the better if they come from the same geographical area as the speaker(s).
+In other cases – especially if the audio is not clear or the subject is complex – I have a native English-speaking colleague’s help.
+All the better if she comes from the same geographical area as the speaker(s).